pingcap/tiflow/docs/design/2023-03-15-ticdc-storage-sink.md

 - `TT` is the time type, which can be `TIME`, `DATETIME`, or `TIMESTAMP`.
 - `M` is the precision of seconds in the range from 0 to 6.

-The time types are defined as follows in `schema.json`:
+The time types are defined as follows in schema file:

 ```json
 {